Goldilocks Isolation: High Performance VMs with Edera: Design

 Each zone launched by the hypervisor runs a guest OS kernel.
 Using PV, the hypervisor runs in ring 0, and all guest OSs run in a less privileged ring (ring 1 for x86 and ring 3 on x86-64)~\cite{xen-64}.
 As most OSs expect to run in ring 0, the guest OS must be aware that it is running in a virtualized environment and support hypercalls.
+Most modern Linux distribution meet these requirements.
 These hypercalls~\cite{xen} are used for privileged operations that need to run in ring 0 and pass along those privileged system calls to the hypervisor.
-This is supported by many OSs through a PV mode.
+This is supported by most OSs through a PV mode.

-Edera supports any Guest OS that has a PV mode, including most Linux distributions.
-For ease of use with Kubernetes, we create a custom guest OS kernel that is distributed as an OCI image.
-Thus, a user can specify this image in their Kubernetes configuration and automatically run their existing containers.
+To optimize memory usage, guest kernels in Edera are placed in read-only memory that can be shared between multiple zones using the same operating system.
+These read-only kernel pages save system memory and prevent userspace programs from tampering with kernel functionality.

+Edera supports running OCI images as the guest OS.
+Many OCI images are built as a minimal operating system interface for containers, and so provide a smaller footprint than installing a full Linux kernel.
+While not a true microkernel, these minimal images help improve the overhead of guest OSs in Edera.

-\subsection{Inter-domain messaging}
+\subsubsection{Inter-domain messaging}

-Edera uses inter-domain messaging (IDM) to communicate with processes running in zones.
-IDM uses a Xen byte channel~\cite{xen-channel} to send protobuf messages to other zones using the transport layer.
+Edera uses inter-domain messaging (IDM) to send commands or processes to the zone (such as through the Kubernetes utility kubectl exec), in addition to sending logs and metadata back to the hypervisor.
+IDM uses a Xen byte channel~\cite{xen-channel} to send protobuf messages to other zones using IPC.
 Protobuf (shortened from protocol buffers) is a platform-neutral mechanism for serializing structured data.
 Its design includes protection against overloading the pipe by using bound checks and other limits to ensure safe operation.

-IDM is used to send commands or processes to the zone to be run (such as through the Kubernetes utility kubectl exec),in addition to sending logs and metadata back to the hypervisor.
-Any logs received from the IDM are considered untrusted as they come from a potentially-compromised user zone.
-However, they can be used to detect misbehavior in the zone.

-\subsection{Monitoring}
+\subsubsection{Monitoring}

-An \textit{init} process in every zone starts when the zone is provisioned and runs a background process that monitors the VM.
-The init process sends all monitored events over the IDM to be logged and collected.
-If the init process is disabled, the hypervisor would mark the zone as not responding and deprovision it.
-As the init process runs on the zone, any compromise of the init process itself would only impact that zone.
+An \textit{init} process in every zone is started when the zone is provisioned.
+This process runs in the background to monitor the VM.
+It sends all monitored events over the IDM channel to the root hardened zone to be logged and collected.
+If the init process is disabled, the root zone marks the zone as not responding and deprovisions it.

 Edera's monitoring happens outside of the zone and uses information from init, CPU and memory usage, and network traffic passed through the hypervisor.
 As guest kernels do not have access to ring 0 without going through the hypervisor, all privileged operations can be limited and monitored.
 All network packets leaving the VM are monitored when they are passed through to the hypervisor, so a VM cannot send malicious traffic that bypasses the monitoring.
 This monitoring can be used to manage resource usage as well as to perform detection and response for processes running on the VM.
 For example, a misbehaving zone could be quarantined and monitored to understand malicious activity.